Mik-TF/ubuntu_xrdp_fullvm_flist/README.md

 ## Notes

 - The default non-root user created is `xrdpuser` with password `xrdppassword`.
 It's recommended to change this password after first login.
+  - Simply set the variable PASSWORD="your password here" when deploying the VM on the Dashboard
-  - You can update your password with the command `sudo passwd`
+  - You can also update your password with the command `sudo passwd` on the VM
 - The script requires an active internet connection throughout its execution.
 - Ensure you have the latest version of the script by pulling from this repository before each use.